Neuroscience

 Neurology

-The e-Lab is led by Maxime Baud, neuroscientist and neurologist at the Department of Neurology, Bern University Hospital.
-Our vision is that of a world in which complex brain disorders such as epilepsy receive the best care possible.
-Our mission is to elucidate large-scale connectivity and neuronal dynamics underpinning seizures, as well as innovate in neurotechnologies and neuromodulation.
+The e-Lab is led by Prof. Maxime Baud, neuroscientist and neurologist at the Department of Neurology, Bern University Hospital.
+Our vision is that of a world in which underserved complex brain disorders such as epilepsy are controlled, if not cured.
+Our mission is to leverage neuroscience discoveries and neurotechnologies to improve care in epilepsy.
+To that aim, we elucidate large-scale connectivity and neuronal dynamics underpinning seizures, as well as innovate in neuromodulation.
 Unifying questions we have are “Why are neurons never at rest, even during sleep”, “how do shifts in neuronal regimes precipitate dangerous seizures“ and “why does a seizure occur at a particular moment in time ?”.

 Who we are